 NOTE: 1.
-All students are required to elect one course in World Missions.
+All students are also required to choose one elective course in Christian Education and one elective course in World Missions.

 2. Six hours of Field Education are required (including four prescribed hours and two elective hours), thus bringing the academic hours to a total of 126.
+Students must earn two hours of Field Education credit before entering their third year.